 Matt Coleman is an alumnus of the team starting back in 2009.
 He has his Bachelors Degree in Mechanical Engineering from the University of New Hampshire.
 He currently works at Millipore Sigma as a designer.
 He serves as one of the mechanical team and helps with working on the robot and giving guidance from past experience and through work.
 He tries to help the students learn engineering skills as well as make it enjoyable for the students regardless of their experience.

 Raj Datar helps the electrical team build and troubleshoot the robot.
 He works at Elcom International as Implementation and Support Engineer.
 He has an undergraduate degree in Electronics and a Masters in IT Management from Brandeis University.
-His daughter, Anusha, got him into mentoring the Devilbotz.
+His daughter, Anusha, got him into mentoring the Devilbotz, and we hope that after his son Eshaan graduates, he’ll continue to provide his expertise to the team.
+He says he likes the ‘hands-on’ nature of the robotics program.
 Apart from electronics, he has an active interest in photography.

-Michael Malec joined our Robotics team in December 2013.
-He has been stationed at Hanscom Air Force as a test flight engineer since July 2013, and has been a major addition ever since joining our team.
-Our team has greatly benefitted from his introduction of group management, brainstorming tactics, and other major concepts.
+joined our Robotics team in December 2013.
+He was been stationed at Hanscom Air Force as a test flight engineer since July 2013, and became a major addition ever since joining our team.
+Our team has greatly benefited from his introduction of group management, brainstorming tactics, and other major concepts.
 Outside of robotics, Mike enjoys a variety of activities, such as running, biking, skiing, hiking, and rollerblading.
-He is very excited to be in his second season of Robotics and looking forward to the team’s success in competitions.
-As Mike always says, “Don’t start counting ‘till after it hurts.”
+As Mike always says, “Don’t start counting ’till after it hurts.”

 The team is sad that “Military Mike” left us after the 2015-2016 season.